History of Test cricket from 1877 to 1883: Genesis of Test cricket

 The year 1859 saw the first main representative tour by an England team.
-It was captained by George Parr and comprised six players from the All-England Eleven, together with another six from the United All-England XI.
+It was captained by George Parr and comprised six players from the All England Eleven, together with another six from the United England Eleven.
 The team toured United States and Canada, where cricket was very popular.
 The match in New York, for example, is said to have been watched by 10,000 people, but this may well be an exaggeration.
 Even more saw the team when it played in Philadelphia, the spiritual home of North American cricket.
 All matches were played against the odds, and the tour was a financial success, the English players making £90 each.

 The year 1861 brought the first English side to Australia.
 North America was avoided this time because of the Civil War.
 It was a weak side, dominated by Surrey players because George Parr and his Notts men would not accept £150 per head plus expenses.
 The Englishmen won half their twelve matches, losing two and drawing four, all against the odds.
 This was followed in 1863/64 by another tour to both Australia and New Zealand, led by George Parr and including the amateur E. M. Grace, older brother of W. G.

 In 1868 a team of Aboriginal Australians toured England – see Australian Aboriginal cricket team in England in 1868 – becoming the first Australians to visit England.
 Also in that year, an English side, led by Edgar Willsher, toured North America and beat a XXII of the United States and a XXII of Canada.
 An English side toured North America for the third time, in 1872, led by R. A. Fitzgerald.
 Among its number was W. G. Grace, who was already recognised as the greatest cricketer in England.
 In 1873/4, Grace himself led a tour to Australia which included four amateurs.
 The most important game was played and won against a XV of New South Wales and Victoria.
 Up to this point, all but one match had been played against odds.